robinsmith3/2026/README.md

-# Manually create and briadcast a BSV transaction to the network
+# Manually create and broadcast a BSV transaction to the network

 First stab at building a BSV transaction and broadcasting to the network